Xj2021211/SWGCL/README.md

-# WOGCL
+# SWGCL

-Data and code for WOGCL.
+Data and code for SWGCL.